-The Fast-Track to Becoming a Nurse: Why an Associate Degree in Nursing is Right for You
+Becoming a Nurse: Why an Associate’s Degree in Nursing Is Right for You

-7 reasons to consider an associate degree in nursing
+7 Reasons to consider an Associate’s degree in Nursing

 2. You’re still an RN

 When you’re just starting out, it doesn’t matter much whether you earn an ADN or a Bachelor’s degree in Nursing (BSN)—graduates of both programs will become RNs upon passing the NCLEX exam.
 There are definite longer-term career benefits for BSN nurses, but if you aren’t sure you want to work in a hospital, for example, or specialize in a certain kind of care, an ADN might suit you perfectly.